 Manaslu is the eighth highest mountain in the world at 8,163 meters (26,781 ft), Shringi Himal, Buddha Himal, Lamjung Himal 6931m, Walking up to the borders of Nepal and Tibet, explore the old monasteries, Ethnic group with unique culture, Explore the Tibetan Buddhism and tradition, Mystical flora and faunas.

 Our mystical trek to Tsum valley is suitable for all age people as we go up to 4200m.
-It is easy trek destination of Nepal where you do not need any experience.
-However it would be more good to do daily jugging or walking exercise is useful before you depart from your country.
-Our program have been prepared including rest day and build up gradually, in order to acclimatize to the altitude.
-On trek, you can go at your own pace, with plenty of stops for resting.
+It is easy to trek destination of Nepal where you do not need any experience.
+However, it would be more good to do daily jogging or walking exercise is useful before you depart from your country.
+Our program has been prepared including the rest day and build up gradually, in order to acclimatize to the altitude.
+On the trek, you can go at your own pace, with plenty of stops for resting.

 Arughat – Philim – Gumba lungdan – Mu Gomba – Jagat – Sotikhola – Arughat Bazaar

 February, March, April, May, June, September, October, November and early December.

 Our trek to Tsum valley is a classical trek route is designed for World explorers who wish to hike in this trek with relaxing manner itinerary than take a look this travel plan however if this itinerary suits you then email us to request a tailor-made itinerary.Day 01: Arrived at Kathmandu valley

 Upon arrival in Kathmandu, Tribhuvan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu within B/B plan.
 Our representative will give you information about further programs.Day 02: Kathmandu city tour – World heritage sites seeing !.